 EDUCATION / EXPERIENCE

-Bachelor’s degree in Nursing (BSN) or a related field, or equivalent combination of education / experience required.
+Bachelor’s degree in nursing (BSN) or a related field, or equivalent combination of education / experience required.
 Master’s degree preferred.
+R.N. or MD preferred.
 Advanced experience in public health, clinical engagement, community outreach, surveillance and reporting, and health care data analytical techniques preferred.
 Experience with speaking in a community setting and with physicians and other practitioners preferred.
 Proficiency in a second language is a plus (Spanish preferred).

 CERTIFICATES / LICENSES / REGISTRATION

 Advanced knowledge in the field of public health and/or health-related science

 Ability to consistently exercise discretion and judgment in carrying out numerous public health-related duties

 Ability to use public health, health, and data analytics knowledge to analyze, interpret and draw conclusions based on activities within the local health department

 Skilled proficiency in the use of Microsoft Office Suite (i.e., Word, Excel Outlook, Project, etc.)

 Ability to work independently, as well as a member of a multidisciplinary team